Floods in Jakarta: 2020 floods

 Floods occurred throughout Jakarta, Bogor, Tangerang, and Bekasi on the early hours of January 1, 2020, due to the overnight rain which dumped nearly 381 mm — more than 3 times the average amount.
 The massive downpour caused the Ciliwung and Cisadane river to overflow.
 Multiple floodgates were assigned emergency status due to the high water levels after the rainfall.

 At least 48 deaths had been reported, due to landslides, hypothermia, drowning, and electrocution.
 Many parts of the city had been left without power, as the power was switched off for safety reasons.

 Multiple transportation networks were disrupted including light rail transit, taxis, trains, toll roads, and an airport.
-Sukarno-Hatta Airport and the Mass Rapid Transit lines were operating as per normal.
+Soekarno-Hatta Airport and the Mass Rapid Transit lines were operating as per normal.

 Halim Perdanakusuma Airport was closed early in the morning due to the airport runways being submerged.
 Air traffic was temporarily redirected to Sukarno-Hatta Airport.
 Halim Perdanakusuma was reopened a couple of hours later.

 From 6pm on January 1 until 12pm on January 2, 2020, the government temporarily waived all toll road fees in Jakarta.

 At many parts of the city, water levels reached 30 to 200 cm.
 At some places, such as Cipinang Melayu, East Jakarta, water levels peaked at 4 meters.
 More than 19,000 residents had been evacuated to higher grounds.
 The government had designated schools and government buildings as temporary shelters.
 In several areas, evacuation efforts were hampered by rushing waters and blackouts.

 On 25 February 2020, Jakarta witnessed another flood.